satya77/Entity_Embedding/README.md

 ## Download Pre-trained Models with LOAD Network

-To download the pre-trained models along with the LOAD network you can run the bash script `load_data.sh` in the `resources` folder, or download from the website mentioned above.s
+To download the pre-trained models along with the LOAD network you can run the bash script `load_data.sh` in the `resources` folder, or download from the website mentioned above.

 ```bash
 cd resources